Send the link below via email or IMCopy

 It seems hard to deny that the correct thing to do in this case is to lie to the murderer to save your friend.

-But, on the face of it, Kantians seem required to say that lying would be wrong in this case.
+But, on the face of it, Kantians seem required to say that lying would be wrong.

 If this is true... then Kantians are in trouble.